Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Data synthesis

-Let $S \subseteq R^2$ be polygonal puzzle shape.
-The first stage of data synthesis is to construct a planar graph $G_{plane} = (\mathcal{V},\mathcal{E})$ that represents both the boundary of $S$ and the cuts that go through it.
-Toward that end we first combine both the boundary lines of $S$ (dashed blue lines in Fig.\ref{fig:closest_intersubsections}) and the crossing cuts themselves (dashed red lines in Fig.~\ref{fig:closest_intersubsections}) into one set of lines:
+Let $S \subseteq R^2$ be a polygonal puzzle shape.
+The first stage of data synthesis is to construct a puzzle planar graph $\mathcal{G}_{puzzle} = (\mathcal{V},\mathcal{E})$ that represents both the boundary of $S$ and the cuts that go through it.
+Note that $\mathcal{G}_{puzzle}$ is different from the mating graph and is maintained for the synthesis process only.
+Toward that end, we first combine both the boundary lines of $S$ (dashed blue lines in Fig.\ref{fig:closest_intersubsections}) and the crossing cuts themselves (dashed red lines in Fig.~\ref{fig:closest_intersubsections}) into one set of lines:

-The way lines are represented is secondary, but in our case we represent each of them as a triplet $(a_1, a_2, a_3)$, where $a_i$ are the coefficients of the line equation $a_1 x + a_2 y + a_3 = 0$.
+The particular representation of lines is secondary, but in our case we represent each of them as a triplet $(a_1, a_2, a_3)$, where $a_i$ are the coefficients of the line equation $a_1 x + a_2 y + a_3 = 0$ in some global coordinate system.

-The nodes of $G_{plane}$ are the intersubsection points of any two lines in $\mathcal{C}$ that rest inside or on the border of $S$ (see Fig.~\ref{fig:closest_intersubsections}).
-Formally, this set of points is defined as follows:
+The nodes of $\mathcal{G}_{puzzle}$ are the intersection points of any two lines in $\mathcal{C}$ that rest inside or on the border of $S$ (see Fig.~\ref{fig:closest_intersubsections}).
+Formally, this set of nodes is defined as follows:

-The set $\mathcal{E}$ of edges of $G_{plane}$ link pairs of nodes that rest on the same line with no other nodes between them:
+The set $\mathcal{E}$ of the edges of $\mathcal{G}_{puzzle}$ link pairs of nodes that rest on the same line with no other nodes between them, or formally: